vwala/docs/content/merchant/paying-commission.md

 Limitations:

 - You can only pay 6 influencers at a time.
 This is a limitation of `PayPal adaptive payments`, the technology that this payment method uses.
 The `advanced` solution does not have this limitation.
+We recommend `advanced` for this reason.

 **How it works**